 Addie and Mandy, having been best friends for several years, has made her a part of Magzalea in many ways.
 She not only brings her knowledge from being a vet tech to the table but also her experience as a farmer.
 Addie and Aaron own Jarondie Farm in Richmond, NH.
 She consults and assists on the majority of the cases.
 She volunteers as our board secretary and maintains the meeting minutes, public relations and fundraising.

 Aaron Tolman: Honorary board member.
 Aaron has spent many hours volunteering at Magzalea.
 He has helped clear land, burn brush, build, as well as helping with the animals.

 Lynn brings so much to the Magzalea team.
 She has a background with Cattle, Sheep, Goats, horses and more.
 She herself works hard at her own farm.
 Heartstone Farm in Richmond NH began in 1978 and focused on introducing children to animals.
 Teaching kids what was involved and how to care for them.
 Currently Lynn and her 2 daughters enjoy Organic gardening, raising bees and taking in an occasional wayward critter.
 She is at every fundraiser and always makes herself available to help.
 Lynn is our girl when it comes to the babies and expecting moms.

 Stefanie Smith: Director

-Stefanie & Jon actually met us some years back trying to rescue the same loose rooster at our local Mr. Mikes gas station!
+Director Stefanie met us some years back trying to rescue the same loose rooster at our local Mr. Mikes gas station!
 We have been great friends since.
-Jon & Stefanie have their own farm here in Fitzwilliam, The Sauerpatch Farm, where they raise chickens and ducks.
-Stefanie manages our Volunteers and volunteers herself with fundraising and she bakes some pretty fantastic dog treats!
+Her primary residence is in Vermont.
+Stefanie manages our Volunteers and volunteers herself with fundraising, sewing, and bakes some pretty fantastic dog treats!